 Performance review season can be a daunting period for both management and employees.

-One-sided conversations with mixed messages and wordy documents leave both parties feeling like they have the same, stressful conversation each time.
+One-sided conversations, mixed messages and wordy documents leave both parties feeling like they have the same, stressful conversation each time.

 But if you take the right approach, quarterly performance reviews are an awesome opportunity to reinforce solid habits, redirect poor traits and drive professional growth for your employees.